Juantantan/MandelbrotExplorer/Readme.md

 ### Eric Bainville
 A few years later, I did a search on rendering the Mandelbrot set and how others had done that.
 I stumbled upon the excellent and extensive work done by Eric Bainville.
-My initial implementation using OpenCL was largely a copy-and-paste job of Eric's work and without that, which still forms the central core of the OpenCL core, I probably could not have done anything more.
+My initial implementation using OpenCL was largely a copy-and-paste job of Eric's work and without that, which still forms the central core of the OpenCL part, I probably could not have done anything more.
 I think I am right in remembering that Eric also used SDL in his implementation.
 Eric has a web site here: http://www.bealto.com/cv.html